grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 The sub with the ram had moved quickly up the channel towards them.
 Defying the local convention of moving through the channels with no wake, it was cruising at an open-ocean speed, swamping small boats on both sides and sending rolling waves up over the platforms and through the lintels of the small huts on either side of the channel.
 The _Grackle_ had clearly spotted the _Prospect_ at dock and was now moving to the other side of the channel, maneuvering to angle in while maintaining its current speed and aligning to ram the _Prospect_ while it was stuck in the turnaround bay.

 With his head above the sail of the _Gnat_, Shakes could see what the monstrous black sub was planning.
-He lowered himself down to sit in the _Gnat's_ control seat and pulled the sail hatch closed above his head and sealed it.
-He opened the valves to flood the _Gnat's_ ballast.
+He lowered himself down to sit in the _Gnat's_ control seat, pulled the sail hatch closed above his head, and sealed it.
+He opened the valves to flood the ballast.

-He started counting to himself as he pulled on a pair of well-broken leather gloves with his teeth, keeping each free hand on the controls as he did so.
+He began counting to himself as he pulled on a pair of well-broken leather gloves with his teeth, keeping each free hand on the controls as he did so.
 He lit a cigarette, sucked on it for a second, and then left it propped between his fingers as he used the same hand to give the boat some more throttle.

 [//]: # (Glove with his teeth -- ala the Sundance Kid)